Mopinion-com/mopinion-sdk-android/README.md

     - [Java Example:](#java-example)
   - [Flutter Integration](#flutter-integration)

-## <a name="release_notes">Release notes for version 1.0.21</a>
+## <a name="release_notes">Release notes for version 1.0.22</a>

 ### What's changed

-- Submit view components logic has been implemented, allowing to submit the form upon certain selection or logic in a View Component.
-- Exceptions are now also handled when the Mopinion.kt object is created, avoiding the client's app to suffer a fatal crash due to an odd exception.
+- Fixed issues related to the Contact Details Component where view logics were not applied and some text fields were shown when not supposed to be shown.
+- Fixed issues related to Metadata injection into Web View Forms was not working.
+- Improved caching dynamics.

 ## <a name="install">Installation</a>